envoyproxy/katacoda-scenarios/file-based-dynamic-routing-configuration/step8.md

   }
 </pre>

-The configuration of `lds.conf` should looks like:
+The configuration of `lds.conf` should look like:

 <pre class="file">
+...
             "filter_chains": [
                 {
                     "filters": [